-I am a sucker for a pretty wreath, which is funny, because I really do not like fake flowers.
+I am a sucker for a pretty spring wreath, which is funny, because I really do not like fake flowers.
 At all.
 I strongly prefer the real thing and if, for some reason, I cannot have them in my home, then my centerpieces generally feature fruit or food.
-Unfortunately, neither of these items lend themselves readily to long term displays, so if I want color and softness on my walls and doors, then fake flowers it is (although the idea of a cupcake wreath is very, very tempting!).
+Unfortunately, neither of these items lend themselves readily to long term displays, so if I want color and softness on my walls and doors, then fake flowers it is ~ although the idea of a cupcake wreath is very, very tempting!

-This wreath was hanging over the bananas at my supermarket.
+The wreath I used for this project was hanging over the bananas at my supermarket.
 It was $4.99, I kid you not, but it was also kind of a mess.
 The grapevine was cracked, the flowers were sparsely placed and many of them were falling off, but I knew that with a few bucks and a little glue, it could be outstanding.

 The purple ribbon came with the wreath, I just untied the bow and looped it around the wire for a more whimsical look.

-My glue gun.
-My favorite crafting tool, by far.
+My glue gun is my favorite crafting tool, by far.
+It can fix anything....

 My front door is metal (and ugly and white, but that is a story for another day), so I use a giant green magnet to hang my wreaths.
 It is very secure, does not damage the door (not that I care ~ can you tell that I don't like the door?) and it is totally camouflaged!

-For more on front door décor click here or check me out on Pinterest.
+For more front door décor check me out on Pinterest.

 Are you a wreath doctor?